May the Highly Directed Force be With You!

 Motion Palpation – This process involves feeling the spine while moving and bending it at various angles.
 This enables the chiropractor to determine how easily or difficult each segment in your spine moves in different directions.

 X-Ray Analysis – x-ray films enable your doctor to visualize the entire structure of your spine.
 This is helpful in evaluating posture, joint and disc integrity, vertebral misalignment and ruling out any pathology, or recent fractures that may be present or contributing to the patient’s condition.
 These full-spine radio-graphs are taken in the standing, weight-bearing position to fully substantiate the examination findings.
 In today’s world it is frowned upon to take x-rays unless necessary.
-Although there is a case for X-raying almost everyone prior to chiropractic care, we at the Pain Relief Centre feel it is not necessary from a potential negative (radiation exposure) health viewpoint.
+Although there is a case for X-raying almost everyone prior to chiropractic care, we at Body In Balance feel it is not necessary from a potential negative (radiation exposure) health viewpoint.
 Modern X-ray machines however are producing less and less radiation (and therefore danger) and there may be a point in the future where the balance changes.

 The Basic Principles of the Gonstead Method of Chiropractic Analysis